avyanab/avyanab/README.md

 ### Welcome 👋 My name is Avyana!

 <!-- Introduce yourself and give a brief introduction about yourself here.
 Also include what tech you're interested in and what you are currently learning -->
-I'm transitioning from healthcare administration to ☁️**Cloud Engineering**☁️ and enjoying the journey!
+I made a career pivot from healthcare to ☁️**Cloud Engineering**☁️!
+This is only the beginning of my journey.
+Never stop learning and stay curious!

 Here are a few fun facts: